mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 which declares the function's intent to use 8-wide SIMD of `float`.

-The `explicit` converting constructor from `default_accessor` lets users assert that an `mdspan`'s pointer is overaligned.
+The `explicit` converting constructor from `default_accessor` lets users assert that an `mdspan`'s pointer is over-aligned.
 This follows the idiom of existing `mdspan` layout mappings and accessors, where all conversions with preconditions are expressed as `explicit` constructors or conversion operators.